 The short answer is no. A heretical understanding or even express denial of the sacramental effect – in this case, the conversion of the substance of bread and wine into the body and blood of Christ – will not render the consecration invalid due to a defect of intention.
 The Holy Office has clarified this on two separate occasions in response to similar questions concerning baptism.

-In 1872, the Holy Office responded to a dubium of Bishop of Oceana.
-The bishop inquired as to whether baptism administered by a public heretic is invalid if the minister expressly warned the one being baptized that he is not to believe the sacrament will an effect on the soul.
-The Holy Office responded by stating this explicit denial of the sacramental effect would not invalidate the sacrament; that is, it would not exclude the intention “to do what the Church does”.
+In 1872, the Holy Office responded to a dubium of Bishop of Oceana, who inquired as to whether baptism administered by a public heretic will be invalid if the minister expressly warned the one being baptized that he is not to believe the sacrament will have an effect on the soul.
+The Holy Office responded by stating this explicit denial of the sacramental effect will not invalidate the sacrament; that is, it would not exclude the intention “to do what the Church does”.

 “Question: 1.
 Whether baptism administered by those heretics is doubtful on account of defect of intention to do what Christ willed, if an express declaration was made by the minister before he baptized that baptism had no effect on the soul?

 “Question 2.
 Whether baptism so conferred is doubtful if the aforesaid declaration was not expressly made immediately before the conferring of baptism, but had often been asserted by the minister, and the same doctrine was openly preached in that sect?"

 “Reply to the first question: In the negative; because despite the error about the effects of baptism, the intention of doing what the Church is not excluded.

 “Reply to the second question: Provided for in the answer to the first."

 (Sacra Congregatio Sancti Officii.
 18 Decern.
 1872 - Vic.
 Ap.
 Oceaniae Centr.
 "Dubium quoad Baptisma administratam ab haereticis."
 Acta Sanctae Sedis, Vol. XXV, 1892-93, p.
 246.)